CTPUG/wafer/docs/install.rst

 Requirements
 ============

-In addition to Django, wafer requires:
+In addition to Django, wafer has some requirements on external libraries.
+They're listed in ``setup.py``.

-* django-crispy-forms
-* django-registration-redux
-* pyLibravatar
-* django-medusa
-* django-markitup

-and their dependancies.

 Basic instructions
 ==================